How To Wash a Pillow by Hand or Washing Machine

-- Remove the pillow protector (using a zippered one plus a pillowcase helps keep the pillow clean.)
+- Remove the pillow protector (using a zippered protector plus a pillowcase helps to keep your pillows cleaner.)

-- Fill the sink or washing machine with hot, not warm, water.
-Hot water kills dust mites without the need for bleach or other chemicals.
+- Fill the sink or washing machine with very hot water.
+Hot water kills dust mites without the need for bleach or other harsh chemicals.

 - Rinse several times.

-- Before putting the pillow in the dryer, press excess water out of it with a white terry cloth towel.
-Do not wring or twist if you have a feather pillow -- you’ll smash the feathers.
+- Press excess water out of the pillow with a white terry cloth towel.
+If you have a feather pillow do not wring it out or twist it -you’ll smash the feathers.

 - Place the pillow in the dryer and air dry, or hang to dry outside.
-Fluff manually, or toss a clean tennis ball in the dryer.
+Fluff manually, or toss a a few clean tennis balls in the dryer.